When are wages subject to payroll tax in South Australia?

-See Revenue Ruling PTA039: Payroll Tax Nexus Provisions for further information.
+For further information see Revenue Ruling PTA039: Payroll Tax Nexus Provisions.

-Employees working in another country for 6 months or less
+Employees working in another country for six months or less

-Employees working in another country for more than 6 months
+Employees working in another country for more than six months

-If an employee is working in another country or countries for a continuous period of more than 6 months, then the wages paid or payable to that employee for the whole period will be exempt from payroll tax.
-In these circumstances, the 6 month period need not be within the same financial year, but must be a continuous period.
+If an employee is working in another country or countries for a continuous period of more than six months, then the wages paid or payable to that employee for the whole period will be exempt from payroll tax.
+In these circumstances, the six month period need not be within the same financial year, but must be a continuous period.

 Should an employee that is working in another country return to Australia, it will not be considered to be a break in continuity of their overseas employment if the employee returns to Australia under the following circumstances: